Submit Your Film!

 Selection Criteria

-We aim to create a thoughtfully curated cinematic experience where fungi are clearly and consistently celebrated (even if via abstract or highly creative ways), while providing the viewer with a program that is richly engaging.
-As such, several recurring reasons have been identified over the years as to why a film is not selected for a final FFF program.
+We aim to create a thoughtfully curated cinematic experience where fungi are clearly and consistently celebrated (even if via abstract or highly creative ways), while also providing the viewer with a program that is richly engaging.
+We welcome and encourage films of all styles and from filmmakers of all backgrounds, but also advise creators of several recurring reasons that have been identified over the years as to why a film is not selected for a final FFF program.
+Please read the following before submitting your film for consideration:

 How to Submit Your Film